INSRapperswil/cybersecuritydays-2019-docker-lab/README.md

 docker run --rm -it --net mytest_network hsrnetwork/network-ninja /bin/bash
 ```

 Try again to send a `Hello World` message the same way as before.
 Does it work?
 It shouldn't work.
 Why?
-Well.. let's have a look at the magic behind Docker's default networking: `iptables`
+Well.. let's have a look at the magic of one construct behind Docker's default networking: `iptables`

 Get the network ID of the `mytest_network` network:
 ```bash